siddhant-code/behavior_tree_planning/group1_rwa3/README.md

 4. Matplotlib was used for visualization and to verify the correctness of the implementation.
 5. The target *d* value is defined relative to the ego vehicle’s current lateral position within the lane.

-Challenges:

-1. The vehicle doesn't seem to shift to left lane after first lane change.
-The force_lane_change() function seems to fail to steer the car to correct lane.

 ## Output

 Sample output: